History of artificial intelligence: Financing

-In June 1963, MIT received a $2.2 million grant from the newly created Advanced Research Projects Agency (ARPA, later known as DARPA).
+In June 1963, MIT received a $2.2 million grant from the newly formed Advanced Research Projects Agency (ARPA, later known as DARPA).
 The money was used to fund project MAC which subsumed the "AI Group" founded by Minsky and McCarthy five years earlier.
-DARPA continued to provide $3 million each year until the 70s.
+DARPA continued to provide $3 million each year until the 1970s.
 DARPA made similar grants to Newell and Simon's program at Carnegie Mellon University and to Stanford University's AI Lab, founded by John McCarthy in 1963.
 Another important AI laboratory was established at Edinburgh University by Donald Michie in 1965.
 These four institutions would continue to be the main centers of AI research and funding in academia for many years.
 (Note: McCorduck also notes that funding was mostly under the direction of alumni of the Dartmouth workshop of 1956.)

 The money was given with few strings attached: J. C. R. Licklider, then the director of ARPA, believed that his organization should "fund people, not projects!" and allowed researchers to pursue whatever directions might interest them.
 This created a freewheeling atmosphere at MIT that gave birth to the hacker culture, but this "hands off" approach did not last.